Your Top 10 Open Source No Code Platforms: A Quick Guide

 You can find out more about Budibase at https://budibase.com/ and their resources page at https://docs.budibase.com/

-Joget DX is considered the new generation open source no code platform which is typically built for faster, simpler digital transformation (DX).
+Joget DX is the new generation open source no code platform or a code-less application development software typically built for faster, simpler digital transformation (DX).
 Joget combines the best of Rapid Application Development, Business Process Automation, and Workflow Management.

-With more than 200,000 open-source downloads and more than 12,000 community members since inception, the latest major release Joget DX is the next-generation successor to Joget Workflow.
-Jogged DX combines the best of process automation, workflow management, and no-code application development in a simple, flexible, and open platform.
+With over 200,000 open-source downloads and over 12,000 community members since inception, the latest major release Joget DX is the next-generation successor to Joget Workflow.
+Jogged DX combines the best of process automation, workflow management, and no-code app development processes in a simple, flexible, and open platform.

 • Progressive Web Apps (PWA) and User Experience (UX)